Lucy Vaughan, Director: firstname.lastname@example.org

 +44 (0)141 270 8395

-For most of my career I have worked in either the theatre or education sectors, creating, developing and producing opportunities for young people to experience high quality theatre engagement and to develop their own creative skills.
+During a career of over 25 years, Lucy has worked in both the performing arts and education sectors in Scotland, creating, developing and producing opportunities for young people to experience high quality theatre engagement and to develop their own creative skills.

-My own interest in theatre began as a child, when I was a participant in what was then the Junior Drama Academy at the Royal Scottish Academy of Music & Drama (now Junior Conservatoire at the RCS), and was also a member of the National Youth Theatre.
+Lucy's interest in theatre began as a child, when from the age of 12 years she attended the Junior Drama Academy at the Royal Scottish Academy of Music & Drama (now Junior Conservatoire at the RCS), and was also a member of the National Youth Theatre.

-I went on to be a full time student at RSAMD and and graduated with a BA Dramatic Studies.
+Lucy went on to be full time student at RSAMD and Glasgow University, and graduated with a BA Dramatic Studies.

-After working in Youth Theatre, in Theatre Marketing and also as a Lecturer at Edinburgh’s Telford College in the Performing Arts programme team, between 2004 and 2014 I was Head of Creative Learning for the Lyceum Theatre Company in Edinburgh.
+After working in Youth Theatre in Maryhill, Glasgow, as a Theatre Press Officer (for companies as varied as 7:84 and the Royal Shakespeare Company) and also as a Lecturer at Edinburgh’s Telford College in the Performing Arts programme team, Lucy joined the Lyceum Theatre Company in Edinburgh, in 2004.

-I led a team of youth theatre and creative learning practitioners delivering a diverse programme that included one of the largest Youth Theatres in Scotland, work with schools and colleges, and a participation programme for people of all ages, linked to the Company’s annual Season of 7 plays.
+Over a period of 10 years, she led the Lyceum's team of youth theatre and creative learning practitioners delivering a diverse creative learning programme that included one of the largest Youth Theatres in Scotland, work with schools and colleges, and a participation programme for people of all ages, linked to the Company’s productions.

 Technical Theatre Skills Officer